Tatenda-Prince/Auto-Scaling-Node.js-App-with-AWS-ECS-ECR-GitHub-Actions/README.md

 ![image_alt]()

-3.4.Verify the Auto Scaling group ifit was successfully created.
+3.4.Verify the Auto Scaling group if it was successfully created.

 ![image_alt]()